postcss/autoprefixer/README.md

-interpolation, short lambda syntax, foreach statement for arrays, string and arrays slicing, etc. This features are really important and they will be in ECMAScript 6 (first update of JS syntax after 15 years), but this new specification is still not released and, of cource, we must wait until all browsers support it.
+interpolation, short lambda syntax, foreach statement for arrays, string and arrays slicing, etc. This features are really important and they will be in ECMAScript 6 (first update of JS syntax after 15 years), but this new specification is still not released and, of course, we must wait until all browsers support it.

 With JavaScript preprocessors like CoffeeScript or TypeScript we can bring